 This study demonstrates that tumor behavior is plastic and depends on the microenvironment of the tumor cell.
-We particularly identified an important role for laminin-332 and more specifically its gamma2-chain as part of the specialized cancer stem cell niche in maintaining and supporting ‘stemness’, e.g. quiescence and chemo-resistance. laminin-332 induces K19 expression, quiescence, and chemo-resistance in vitro.
-Laminin-332 not only protects hepatic cancer cells against chemotherapy but stimulates cell proliferation upon sorafenib exposure.
-Therefore, monoclonal antibody treatment targeting the gamma2-chain of laminin-332 could provide an innovative therapy of hepatic cancer.
+The authors identified an important role for laminin-332 - more specifically its gamma2-chain - as part of the specialized cancer stem cell niche in maintaining and supporting stemness, e.g. quiescence and chemo-resistance.
+Laminin-332 not only protects hepatic cancer cells against chemotherapy but even stimulates cell proliferation upon sorafenib exposure.
+Therefore, monoclonal antibody treatment targeting the gamma2-chain of laminin-332 could provide an innovative therapy for hepatic cancer.

 Ultraviolet-radiation-induced inflammation promotes angiotropism and metastasis in melanoma

 Bald T., Quast T., Landsberg J., Rogava M., Glodde n., Lopez-Ramos D., Kohlmeyer J., Riesenberg S., van den Boorn-Konijnenberg D., Hömig-Hölzel C., Reuten R., Schadow B., Weighardt H., Wenzel D., Helfrich I., Schadendorf D., Bloch W., Bianchi M.E., Lugassy C., Barnhill R.L., Koch M., Fleischmann B.K., Förster I., Kastenmüller W., Kolanus W., Hölzel M., Gaffal E., Tüting T. Nature Letter.
 2014